kevinferrare/spice86/README.md

 - The generated name unknown_0x2538_0x151_0x254D1 can be copy pasted directly in java to start overriding it.
 - The physical address of the function is 0x254D1 in RAM (2538:0151 segmented)
 - It spawns 11482 bytes (estimated distance between the entry point and the returns)
-- VM encounterd several returns and it is called by one caller only
+- Emulator encounterd several returns and it is called by one caller only
 - It calls 3 other methods and 2 are overriden already

 You can also dump the functions as CSV for import and processing in a spreadsheet: